AMSP-04/NETN-LOG/NETN-LOG.md

 2. An `OfferSupply` interaction is used by potential providers to offer supplies.
 The `SuppliesData` parameter specifies the amount and type of supplies included in the offer.
 The provider can also specify and alternate `Appointment` in the offer.

-4. The consumer accepts an offer using `AcceptOffer` or rejects an offer from a provider using `RejectOffer`.
+3. The consumer accepts an offer using `AcceptOffer` or rejects an offer from a provider using `RejectOffer`.

-5. The final requested amount of supplies, by type, is specified in the `ReadyToReceiveSupply` message and shall not exceed the amount of supplies, by type, specified in the `OfferSupply` message.
+4. The `ReadyToReceiveSupply` message is used by a consumer to indicate that supply delivery can start.
+The final requested amount of supplies, by type, is specified and shall not exceed the amount of supplies, by type, specified in the `OfferSupply` message.

-6. The `ReadyToReceiveSupply` message is used by a consumer to indicate that supply delivery can start.

-7. Supplies can be transferred to the service consumer once the `ServiceStarted` message is sent.

-8. A `ServiceComplete` message from the provider and a `ServiceReceived` message from the consumer indicate completion and acceptance of the service delivery.
-The order in which these messages are sent depends on whether the service delivery is controlled by the provider (default) or by the consumer.
+5. Modelling of transfer of supplies starts when the `ServiceStarted` interaction is sent by the provider.

+6. If loading is done by the provider, a `SupplyComplete` interaction is sent when the transfer of supplies is completed.

+7. As a response to a `SupplyComplete` from the provider, the consumer sends a `ServiceReceived` interaction.

+8. If loading is done by the consumer, a `ServiceReceived` interaction is sent when the transfer of supplies is completed.

+9. As a response to a `ServiceReceived` from the consumer, the provider sends a `SupplyComplete` interaction.

 ## Storage Service